-Starbucks Closes More Than 8,000 Stores Today, For Racial Bias Training
+Starbucks Closes More Than 8,000 Stores Today For Racial Bias Training

-A simultaneous training session for 175,000 employees, across more than 8,000 stores: That's what Starbucks is doing today, urging its workers and managers to discuss racial bias and respect, in the wake of two black men being arrested in a Philadelphia store last month.
+A simultaneous training session for 175,000 employees, across more than 8,000 stores — that's what Starbucks is doing today, urging its workers and managers to discuss racial bias and respect following the arrest of two black men at a Philadelphia store last month.

 For the sessions, many Starbucks stores will shut down in the afternoon and stay closed for several hours.
-A sign at one store in Chicago says it's locking its doors at 2:30 p.m. and reopening on Wednesday, for instance.
+A sign at one location in Chicago, for instance, says the store would be locking its doors at 2:30 p.m. and reopening on Wednesday.
 Other stores have posted similar notices.

-The plan covers only Starbucks-operated stores; nearly all of the 7,000 Starbucks-licensed coffee shops – in places like supermarkets, hotels, and airports – are likely to remain open, the company says.
+The plan covers only Starbucks-operated stores; nearly all of the 7,000 Starbucks-licensed coffee shops — in places like supermarkets, hotels and airports — are likely to remain open, the company says.

 The training is meant to help Starbucks navigate the challenges of being the "third place" that its leaders have often spoken about — the place where people spend time outside of work and their home.
 That mission came under new scrutiny in April, when two men who had been refused access to the bathroom at a Philadelphia store refused to leave.
 After the manager called 911, the men were arrested and held for hours.